-\textbf{Computing reaction-time proxies from neural network models.} A major benefit of computing stimulus-depended RT measures is that it can serve as a proxy for ``computational cost''~\cite{gold2007neural}, and there have been notable efforts on this front.~\citet{Spoerer2020} introduced the notion of energy demand in their objective function that motivated parsimony regarding the number of computations the cRNN executes.
-In a similar fashion,~\citet{graves2016adaptive} proposed the use of a ``halting unit'' whose activation level determined the probability of continuing model computations.
-Motivated by~\cite{graves2016adaptive},~\citet{figurnov2017spatially} adaptively determined the spatial extent and number of processing layers in a deep convolutional network.
+\textbf{Computing reaction-time proxies from neural network models.} Several notable efforts have attempted to derive RT measures from neural network models to serve as a proxy for ``computational cost"~\cite{graves2016adaptive, kumbhar2020, Spoerer2020, pascanu2017, bansal2022, jensen2023, gold2007neural}. ~\citet{Spoerer2020} introduced the notion of energy demand in their objective function that motivated parsimony regarding the number of computations the cRNN executes.~\citet{bansal2022} discussed ``algorithmic extrapolation" where their networks solved problems of greater difficulty than those in their training set by performing additional computations.~\citet{graves2016adaptive} proposed the use of a ``halting unit'' whose activation level determined the probability of continuing model computations.
+Finally, \citet{figurnov2017spatially}, motivated by \cite{graves2016adaptive}, adaptively determined the spatial extent and number of processing layers in a deep convolutional network.
 In a broader sense, ``conditional computing'' approaches aim to learn dropout-like policies~\cite{bengio2015conditional, denoyer2014deep} to train neural networks that can balance parsimony and performance.
 While the approaches presented in~\cite{graves2016adaptive, figurnov2017spatially, bengio2015conditional, denoyer2014deep} are impressive advances, they neither operate explicitly with cRNNs nor yield RT values for downstream comparisons on visual cognitive tasks.
-The elegant approach of~\cite{Spoerer2020} suffers from the primary drawback that it relies on the backpropagation through time (BPTT) algorithm, which severely limits the resolution of a cRNN's temporal dynamics in a non-stimulus-adaptive manner.
+The elegant approach of~\cite{Spoerer2020} suffers from the primary drawback that it relies on the backpropagation through time (BPTT) algorithm.
+BPTT imposes high memory demands, limiting the number of timesteps a cRNN can perform and therefore condemning any derived measure to be coarse.
+Furthermore, vanilla BPTT forces the dynamics to be constant (i.e., the cRNN arrives at a solution at $t = T$ for any input) making it non-stimulus-adaptive~\cite{linsley2020recurrent}.